SwapnilThatte/online-compiler/README.md

 > # Important
 This web application currently supports C, C++, Python and Javascript Languages

+> # Prerequsites
+NodeJS must be installed in order to use the application

 > # To run the application on your local machine
->
 1) **_npm install_**
 2) **_npm run devstart_**
 3) **_goto localhost on port 5000_**